 As a lawful citizen of your country, you are obliged to instruct the trustee to obey the court’s ruling.
 So, if you had control, you would have to surrender your assets to the court.
 The court, in turn, would grant it to the person or entity who has won the lawsuit against you.
-However, the laws of the islands prevent trustees from releasing funds from the Trust when the person requesting this action is under duress from a legal opponent, the trustee will refuse to comply.
-This is the case if your were being compelled against your will with a court order.
+However, the verbiage we place in the trust prevents trustees from releasing funds from the trust to the courts.
+When the person requesting this action is under duress from a legal opponent, the trustee will refuse to comply.
+This is the case if a judge was compelling you against your will with a court order.

-This places you in a legal situation known as ‘impossibility to act.’
-You have complied with the court ruling, but your legal enemy still cannot access your assets.
+This places you in a legal situation known as an “impossibility to act” scenario.
+You have complied with the court ruling.
+But your legal enemy still cannot access your assets.
 This is because the trustee, acting according to and safeguarded by the asset protection laws of Cook Islands, will not release them.
 In other words, it’s out of your hands.
 This is not mere legalese nor an example of sleight-of-hand.
-This is a legitimate countermeasure that you can employ (through your trustee) to preserve and protect the assets you placed in a Cook Islands Trust.
+This is a legitimate countermeasure.
+It is one that you can employ (through your trustee) to preserve the assets you placed in a Cook Islands Trust.

 Let’s face it.
-There is no shortage of individuals who are keen on ‘earning’ some type of compensation by milking the judicial system – whether in the US or in practically any other country in the world.
-It could a disgruntled employee, a bitter ex-spouse or business partner, or even a disappointed client.
+There is no shortage of individuals who are keen on ‘earning’ some type of compensation by milking the judicial system.
+This is the case in the US or in practically any other country in the world.
+It could a disgruntled employee.
+It could be a bitter ex-spouse or business partner, or even a disappointed client.
 Placing your assets in an LLC under the protection of a Cook Islands Trust keeps you in the driver’s seat.
 This is true even when a legal enemy wins a lawsuit against you or your business in your home country.